Mindfulness for Skeptics

 If you are the kind of person who needs evidence before you try something, here is the short version.

 Mindfulness-based interventions have been shown to reduce symptoms of anxiety, depression, and chronic stress.
-The evidence base is strong enough that mindfulness-based cognitive therapy is recommended by NICE (the UK's National Institute for Health and Care Excellence) for preventing relapse in recurrent depression.
+The evidence base is strong enough that mindfulness-based cognitive therapy (MBCT) is recommended by NICE, the UK's National Institute for Health and Care Excellence, for preventing relapse in people who have had three or more previous episodes of depression.
+The 2022 update to the guideline also includes mindfulness as an option for people experiencing a new episode of less severe depression.

 Does this mean mindfulness will fix everything?
 No. It is not a cure-all and anyone selling it as one is not being straight with you.
-But as a practical tool for managing stress, improving focus, and getting your nervous system out of chronic overdrive, the evidence supports it.
+But as a practical tool for managing stress and overwhelm, improving focus, and getting your nervous system out of chronic overdrive, the evidence supports it.

 It is worth noting what the research does not say.
 It does not say you need to meditate for an hour a day.
 It does not say you need a teacher, an app, or a retreat.
 Most studies showing meaningful results involve relatively modest practice, often as little as ten to twenty minutes a day, sometimes less.